Extensible Concurrency with the

 where you don’t want to pay the thread-safe performance penalty.

-Therefore, Rust’s type system and trait bounds ensure that we can never
+Therefore, Rust’s type system and trait bounds ensure that you can never

 accidentally send an